 Hangouts Meet, Drive and Calendar can be key components for opening the lines of communication with your customers

 Clients are a business owner's most valuable asset, and building and maintaining solid relationships with them is essential to securing future sales and projects.
 Used properly, Google's collection of G Suite apps – some of which you probably already use in one way or another – help ensure your customers remain happy by keeping the lines of communication open and helping you obtain, organize and properly parse the information you collect on each client.
-This month we're going to look at a trio of G Suite apps – Calendar, Drive, and Hangouts Meet – that can be leveraged to help you build better client relationships.
+This month we're going to look at a trio of G Suite apps – Calendar, Drive, and Hangouts Meet – that can help you build better client relationships.

 "And with Calendar available on pretty much any device with an Internet connection, you can schedule and update meetings wherever you happen to be."